Fritz Seyferth: Professional football

-Seyferth was drafted by the New York Giants in the 17th round (419th overall pick) of the 1972 NFL Draft.
+Seyferth was selected by the New York Giants in the 17th round (419th overall pick) of the 1972 NFL draft.
 He remained part of the Giants team during the 1972 pre-season and exhibition games, but he was cut at the end of August, before the start of the regular season.
 He was then signed by the Calgary Stampeders of the Canadian Football League.
 In his first game for Calgary on September 10, 1972, he gained 38 rushing yards, caught five passes for 72 yards and scored a touchdown.
 He also was credited with "80 hard earned yards and some crunching blocks" in an October 1, 1972 victory over the Saskatchewan Roughriders.
 He finished the 1972 season as the Stampeders' second leading rusher with 283 yards on 67 carries.
 He also caught 16 passes for 216 yards.
 He continued to play for the Stampeders in 1973, but retired from professional football at the end of the season.